mnamgoong/miro-board-creator/README.md

-# miro-board-creator
+# Miro Board Creator
-A rudimentary web application for creating a Miro board
+A rudimentary web application for creating a Miro board using the Miro API